fjelltopp/adx_develop/README.md

    pip3 install --user -r ./adx_develop/requirements.txt
    ```

-2. Add dev-adr as localhost name to `/etc/hosts`.
+2. Add adr.local as localhost name to `/etc/hosts`.
 After the addition the file should look something like
    ```
    127.0.0.1       localhost
-   127.0.0.1       dev-adr
+   127.0.0.1       adr.local
    ```

 3. Add a sym link to the dev env script from your $PATH: